WenxiDai/Phd-game/README.md

 - Navigating the ups and downs of advisor relationships
 - Balancing work and mental health

-Your goal is to publish the required number of papers to qualify for your degree before running out of hope or time!
+Your goal is to publish the required number of papers (3 conference papers to graduate) to qualify for your degree before running out of hope or time!

 ## Game Mechanics